-Kawneer's growth, strategies and projects in the early- and mid-twentieth century shows the extent to which manufacturers, in addition to architects, could be key drivers of architectural modernism in the United States. \\XiV\\ Rather than backwaters of modernism, small towns and Main Streets in the United States were generators of architectural modernism rooted to a range of scales.
+Kawneer's growth, strategies and projects in the early- and mid-twentieth century shows the extent to which manufacturers, in addition to architects, could be key drivers of architectural modernism in the United States.^{xxiv} Rather than backwaters of modernism, small towns and Main Streets in the United States were generators of architectural modernism rooted to a range of scales.
 On the one end, the scale of the detail - the resilient metal window frame - facilitated a glazed storefront devoid of ornament to put merchandise on display.
 Kawneer took what they learned on Main Street and deployed this experience as products specified by architects on projects beyond shopping districts, even before the spread of the International Style.
 On the other end, the scale of the comprehensively designed shopping district perpetuated aesthetics of modernism as an image.
 These images were the scenes of modernism experienced by everyday Americans.
-Thus, it was the storefront, along with the image of other forms of modernism in the media, that formed American's experience of modernity.
-In addition to the role of star architects and iconic buildings, Kawneer's deployment of Niles as a testing site for modernism suggests increased scrutiny of twentieth-century manufacturers.
+Thus, it was the storefront, along with the image of other forms of modernism in the media, that formed American's experience of modernism suggests increased scrutiny of twentieth-century manufacturers.